RohitKumar57/Assignment/README.md

-# Personalised Task Manager
+# Assignment

-Welcome to the Personalised Task Manager, a web-based task management application.
-This application allows you to manage your tasks efficiently and effectively.
-You can access the deployed version of the application [here](https://personalised-task-manager-oyby.vercel.app/).
+Welcome to the Assignment, a web-based task management application.
+This application allows you to manage your tasks efficiently and effectively. .

 ## Important Note